UDATG/optimal_reps/README.md

 # Optimal cycle representatives

-This is a rust library for computing optimal cycle representatives.
+This is a rust library for computing optimal cycle representatives using a linear solver called Gurobi.

-## User guide
+# User guide
-To use this github repository, you need to install many dependencies first.
+To use this github repository, you first need to download the code to your computer.
+You can do that by clicking on the green "code" button and choose "Download ZIP".
+Unzip the downloaded zip file.
+Then, you need to install many dependencies.
 Below we give some instructions on how to install all the needed dependencies.

 <!---
 ## Installing CBC